 Pansy Palooza!
 Pansy Recipes from The Good Earth Team!

 Much like the pumpkins recipes, this is a collection of fun recipes utilizing our favorite fall/ winter annuals, the pansy.
 Pansy and viola flowers are edible, both the sepals and the flower petals as well as the pistils and stamens, unlike many edible flowers, in which only the flower petals themselves are edible.
 A quick note about pansy flowers; pick them just before use for best results.
-If you plan to use pansies as an edible, treat them as such during the growing season, utilizing pest treatments that are safe for edible plants.
+If you plan to use pansies in recipes, treat them as such during the growing season, utilizing pest treatments that are safe.
 Our team made some fun treats from these lovely flowers; here are the recipes!

 Gregg actually made this first one:

 Made by Gregg

 - Assorted small edible flowers and petals, such as pansies

 - 1⅓ cups granulated sugar